Void-Individual/alx-higher_level_programming/0x0B-python-input_output/README.md

 - 5-save_to_json_file.py: Write a function that writes an Object to a text file, using a JSON representation
 - 6-load_from_json_file.py: Write a function that creates an Object from a “JSON file”
 - 7-add_item.py: Write a script that adds all arguments to a Python list, and then save them to a file
+- 8-class_to_json.py: Write a function that returns the dictionary description with simple data structure (list, dictionary, string, integer and boolean) for JSON serialization of an object
+- 9-student.py: Write a class Student that defines a student
+- 10-student.py: Write a class Student that defines a student by: (based on 9-student.py)
+- 11-student.py: Write a class Student that defines a student by: (based on 10-student.py)